 How to Cure and Store Potatoes for Winter

-If you’re reading this tutorial, I assume you already know how to grow potatoes.
-If not, be sure to read my tutorial on how to grow potatoes the easy way!
+If you're reading this tutorial, I assume you already know how to grow potatoes.
+If not, be sure to read my tutorial on how to plant potatoes step by step!

 Let me walk you through how to cure potatoes so they last longer in storage and also, how to store them for winter.